dustiny5/LA-Parking-Citations-2018/README.md

 - Click on properties and next to Location, copy the directory.
 Ex: '\Users\Dustin\Desktop...\parking-citations-2018.csv'
 - Then paste it to the path variable.
 Remember it needs to have '' in between it.
 - If \ doesn't work.
 Replace \ with /

+For those who want to dig in even deeper!
+- I suggest downloading the whole data located in the folder all data.
+The csv file contains more years.